 Capsule checked 29th December 2020

 Who are the competitors of Seven & I?
 See Retail Sector index for other companies

-Advertising expenditure for Seven & I in 2015?
+Advertising expenditure for Seven & I?
 See ranking of Declared Advertising Costs

 Adbrands Weekly Update 3rd Sept 2015: 7-Eleven, Australia's biggest convenience store chain and petrol retailer came under the media spotlight following a joint investigative report by the current affairs TV show Four Corners and news magazine Business Day.
 This revealed that as many as two-thirds of 7-Eleven's 620 franchised outlets in Australia have been exploiting their workers, many of whom are foreign students.
 Staff are routinely paid as little as half the legal minimum rate, and required to work long shifts - sometimes as much as 16 hours straight - in breach of visa conditions.
 They also face the constant threat of violence from customers - open all night every night, the chain suffers an average of three robberies a week.
 In some cases, workers' passports are held by store owners to ensure no complaint is made to the authorities.
 In a panicked response to the intense media coverage, 7-Eleven's head office in Australia expressed its shock at the revelations and promised a full review of working conditions.
 However several commentators questioned the honesty of that promise, claiming that the company was already fully aware of the situation and that many stores are only financially viable if they pay lower than legal wages.

 All rights reserved © Mind Advertising Ltd 1998-2021